China upset at Mattis' "irresponsible remarks" on South China Sea

-SHANGHAI China has expressed its strong dissatisfaction with what it labeled "irresponsible remarks" on the South China Sea by U.S. Secretary of Defense James Mattis during a security forum at the weekend.
+SHANGHAI (Reuters) - China has expressed its strong dissatisfaction with what it labeled "irresponsible remarks" on the South China Sea by U.S. Secretary of Defense James Mattis during a security forum at the weekend.

 Mattis accused China of having contempt for other nations' interests and disregarding international law.